Elvisozoria/wp-rocket-notification-helper/README.md

 # WP Rocket | Hide htaccess and cache directory permision warning

-Disables WP Rocket’s warning when the htaccess file isn't writable.
+Disables WP Rocket’s warning when the htaccess.

 Documentation:
 * to be written